-During the interview process, ask insightful questions to help you determine if you are a good fit with the company’s culture.
+During the interview process, ask insightful questions to determine if you are a good fit with the company's culture.
 If you believe you do fit the culture, make sure the interviewer knows this by showing enthusiasm and interest.

 17. Connect With the Interviewer

-It’s a known fact that people relate to others who remind them of themselves.
+It's a known fact that people relate to others who remind them of themselves.
 So, establish a connection with your interviewer to increase your chances of being selected.
 Research your interviewer on LinkedIn and Google to find a common factor that you can mention early in the interview.
-For example, perhaps you share an alma mater, an interest in a particular sport or have lived in the same area.
+For example, perhaps you share an alma mater, have an interest in a particular sport or have lived in the same area.
 When appropriate, mention one of these similarities during the job interview.